Frequently asked questions

 Are tree snakes the only snakes that can climb?

 No. Many types of snakes are agile climbers, especially pythons and some of the ground-dwelling venomous snakes.

 Is it a python?

 Pythons are bulky, relatively slow-moving, non-venomous snakes belonging to the group of snakes known as the boids (pronounced 'bo-ids').
 These snakes are constrictors, meaning they kill prey, mainly birds and mammals, by coiling around it and squeezing until it suffocates.
 Pythons are mostly nocturnal, travelling along the ground and through trees, but are frequently found basking in the sun during the day.
-Ranging in size from about one metre to giant specimens up to eight metres.
+Ranging in size from about 1m to giant specimens up to 8m.
 Pythons feature a variety of colours and patterns.
 Pythons generally have a triangular shaped head that is distinct from the neck and body.
 They possess a pair of spurs, one on either side of the cloacal opening near the base of the tail: reminders that they evolved from a four-legged reptile.
 For sensing warm-blooded prey, most pythons have heat pits on their bottom jaws.

 Carpet pythons are commonly found throughout most of Queensland and occur in a wide range of environments from the coast through to semi-arid and inland habitats.
 These snakes have distinctive colours and patterns that vary across their range.
 Typical carpet pythons are pale to dark brown with blackish or very dark brown blotches or markings that create a regular pattern.
-These snakes normally grow to two metres, but some can reach four metres in length.
+These snakes normally grow to two metres, but some can reach 4m in length.

 Is it a brown snake?